 U.S. Bike Route

 Bike trails and paths connect everyday destinations in towns and offer recreation in state parks.
-SPAN is also working with the Arkansas Bicycle and Pedestrian Transportation Plan which has proposed a route to become part of the U.S. Bike Route 80, connecting Arkansas to neighboring states and linking communities to a growing network of trails.
+SPAN worked with the Arkansas Bicycle and Pedestrian Transportation Plan to map U.S. Bike Route 80 which begins in North Little Rock and snakes through eastern Arkansas to West Memphis.
+The route will connect Arkansas to neighboring states and link communities to a growing network of trails.
+Read Heber Springs Sun Times article.